aib/aibsmod-q3/aibsmod/readme.txt

 	Orhan "aib" Kavrakoglu - http://aib.ftuff.com/ and aibok42 gmail.
 	Thanks to the guys at irc.freenode.net #sourgaming for helping me test the mod, and for their ideas.
 	Thanks to gelaek/skos for making dy3ram, the first map designed for Rambomatch play!
-	Thanks to cruelstroke and skos for their football maps, sounds and constant feedback.
+	Thanks to cruelstroke and skos for their football maps, help with sounds and their constant feedback.
 	Thanks to fuayfsilfm/vesc for keeping my TODO list :S and keeping me motivated.